• 2500 Bernard-Lefebvre Street, Laval, Quebec H7C 0A5, Canada

 • Equipment approved by the ATEX standard for preventing incidents.

-• A team consisting of engineers and specialists available to you for breakdowns and preventive maintenance.
+• A team consisting of engineers and specialists is available to you for breakdowns and preventive maintenance.